-As part of its mission, the Center for Banking and Finance sponsors educational conferences and programs to reflect the ever-changing legal and policy issues in the banking industry.
-These conferences and programs also create professional development opportunities for law students interested in careers in banking and finance to become more immersed in the industry.
+As part of its mission, the Center for Banking and Finance sponsors programs to reflect the ever-changing legal and policy issues in the financial services industry.
+These programs also create professional development opportunities for law students interested in careers in banking and finance to become more immersed in the industry.

-The center plans, develops and organizes the following conferences and programs.
+The center plans, develops and organizes the following programs.

 The ABCs of Banking Law is an annual continuing legal education program that focuses on the basics of banking law for lawyers.
 This program introduces the banking law regulatory structure.
 It is designed for young attorneys and those who desire a basic framework in banking law, including in-house bank attorneys who do not work directly on bank regulatory issues, and business lawyers who want to understand how banking law impacts the banks with which their clients interact.
 Others who might benefit from the program include bank examiners and risk and compliance professionals.